ericlmk/spring-boot-test-eric/README.md

 ## How to complete the test

-1. Fork the repository into a new repository and do the work however you see fit
+1. You will be given a personalised copy of the test repository

-2. When you are ready, push the work back up to github and make me (tomonline) a collaborator so I can review the code
+2. Complete your work and push your changes back up to GitHub

 ## Last words.